cosmos/sdk-tutorials/b9lab-content/3-main-concepts/02-architecture.md

 func (game *Game) ValidMove(src, dst Pos) bool
 ```

 Checking whether a move is valid with regards to the board requires knowledge of the board state when the transaction is included in a block.
 The board is updated only up to the point where the transactions have been delivered.
 You may have a situation where two transactions are sent one after the other and both are valid.
 If you tested the move in the second transaction against the board state before the first unconfirmed move, it would appear that the second move is invalid.
-Therefore, testing a move on the board at `CheckTx` time should be avoided.
+Testing a move on the board at `CheckTx` time should be avoided.

 Check the _possibility_ of validity of the transaction in `CheckTx` and reject the transaction if it is malformed, contains invalid inputs, etc., and cannot _possibly_ be acceptable, but refrain from confirming that it will be successful according to concerns that depend on context.